redway1225/RL_project_team13/README.md

 In ```Q_Sigma_MountainCliff.ipynb```,```Q_Sigma_Gridworld.ipynb``` and ```Q_Sigma_RandomWalk.ipynb```
 * The 1st cell is to import package we need and declare the static variable and function.
 * The 2nd cell is the declare the parameters of training.
-For example, alpha,sigma etc.And in ```MountainCliff.ipynb```, shows how to measure consecutive space.
+For example, alpha, sigma etc. And in ```MountainCliff.ipynb```, the 2nd cell shows how to measure consecutive space.
 For example, fixed 2D matrix, tilecoding.
 * The 3rd cell is the implementaion of Q-sigma function, note that the return of Q-sigma is related to the picture in ```image/``` directory.
 * The 4th cell is the training process.
 * The 5th cell is to draw the figure we need.